clojure-expectations/clojure-test/doc/fixtures-focus.md

              :refer [defexpect expect ,,,]]))
 ```

 You then define your fixture as a function that accepts the test(s) to be run as a single argument, performs whatever setup you need, calls the test(s), and the performs whatever teardown you need.
-Since tests could throw exceptions, you generally want to use `try`/`finally` here to here teardown runs even if the tests abort:
+Since tests could throw exceptions, you generally want to use `try`/`finally` here to ensure teardown runs even if the tests abort:

 ```clojure
 (defn my-fixture [work]